Inspector Ghote's Good Crusade: Literary significance and criticism

 Audiofilemagazine.com has a positive review of the BBC Audiobooks America 2002 edition of Inspector Ghote's Good Crusade, read by Sam Dastor, on its website.

 Allusions/references to actual history, geography and current science

 The novel is set in Mumbai, India, in the 1960s.
 The plot concerns the murder of Frank Masters who was the victim of arsenic poisoning.

 Awards and nominations

-Inspector Ghote's Good Crusade did not itself win any awards, although this novel is the immediate sequel to The Perfect Murder, which won a Crime Writer's Association Gold Dagger.
+Inspector Ghote's Good Crusade did not itself win any awards, although this novel is the immediate sequel to The Perfect Murder, which won a Crime Writers' Association Gold Dagger.